In 2022, Pacific Islands University's tuition was $6,216 a year.

 Pacific Islands University offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

 Schools sometimes waiver tuition for certain groups, to make attending more affordable.
-Some schools offer tuition waivers for employees and their family members, underrepresented students, or military students.
-Even if you qualify for a waiver, students are usually responsible for housing, meal plans, and other expenses.
+Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
+Even if you qualify for a waiver, other expenses and fees are the responsibility of the student.

 Tuition & Fees